nerijus-bauza/codecademy-projects-business-site/README.md

 # Solution to Codecademy Challenge Project "Company Home Page with Flexbox"

-This is a solution to the [Codecademy](https://www.codecademy.com).
-Codecademy Challenge Project "Company Home Page with Flexbox".
+This is a solution to the [Codecademy](https://www.codecademy.com) Challenge Project "Company Home Page with Flexbox".
+It is a open-ended challenge, so the project is done from scratch.
+I used lorem generator for text and unsplash for images.

 ## Table of contents